Ostviertelgang/doko-Discord-Bot/readme.md

 ## Usage
 Use ``!help`` to get a list of all commands with a short description and usage information.
-Some commands, such as the commands getting the points are only availabe in game.
+Some commands, such as the commands getting the points are only available in game.

-General Usage:
+### General Usage:
 ``!command [arg1,arg_1] [arg2] ...``

-the most important commands:
+#### The most important commands:
 ```
 !start player1,player2,player3,player4 game_name
 winning_player1,winning_player2 points <optional: amount_of_bockrounds_caused> # for a normal game